laike9m/DumpRenrenPosts2Markdown/README.md

 DumpRenrenPosts2Markdown
 ========================

-Dump Renren Posts to Markdown
+Dump Renren Posts to Markdown/html

+**Note**: HTML tags will NOT be converted to markdown syntax but remain unchanged.

 Require: